visualengineers/reflex/docs/index.md

 ## What is the ReFlex Framework ?

-The ReFlex framework provides an open source, platform independent software framework to develop application for Elastic Displays.
-Elastic Displays are a specific type of Shape-Changing Interfaces, that feature a deformable surface.
+The ReFlex framework provides an open source, platform independent software framework to develop application for [Elastic Displays]({{ site.baseurl }}/knowledge/terms/elastic-display).
+Elastic Displays are a specific type of [Shape-Changing Interfaces]({{ site.baseurl }}/knowledge/terms/shape-changing-interface), that feature a deformable surface.
 The surface deformation can be used for interaction.
 That means that Elastic Displays provide a from of three-dimensional touch interaction with basic (passive) haptic feedback.
 More details about the concepts of Elastic Displays are described in the Knowledge Base.

-The ReFlex Framework has been developed since 2014.
-The idea is to provide an easy way to explore interaction concepts for Elastic Displays  and develop applications for this specific hardware.
+The ReFlex Framework has been under development since 2014.
+The idea is to provide an easy way to explore interaction concepts for Elastic Displays and provide a toolkit support application development for this specific hardware.

 {% assign categories = site.data.navigation.toc | where: "type", "category" %}